mkishi1221/mkishi1221.github.io/_posts/2025-05-20-Where Is the Money? The Early Revenue Pitfall in Product Validation.markdown

 ## Think Like a Developer: Atomic Validation

-Just as developers commit code atomically in small, testable units, I've found product ideas are best developed the same way.
+Just as developers commit code atomically in small, testable units, I've found product ideas can also be developed in the same way.

-Every shift in the experience, delivery model, or pricing approach is a separate experiment.
+Every shift in the experience, delivery model, or pricing approach can be a separate experiment.
 Move from manual to automated?
 Test it.
 Switch from a service to a product?
 Validate it.
 Change the customer type?
 Re-test the assumptions.
 It's so tempting to try to leap straight into a big, scalable product.
 But validation is complicated, and it's easy to draw the wrong conclusions from early success.

 Each step in the journey can break what worked in the last one.
 What solves a niche user's problem might not work for a mainstream audience.
 What's profitable with ten users might fail at 1,000.
 Every assumption is up for revalidation.